Blackberry Lemon Poppy Seed Muffins

 Instructions

 1. Preheat oven to 425°F (218°C).
 Spray a 12-count muffin pan with nonstick spray or line with cupcake liners.
+You may need a 2nd pan as this recipe makes up to 14 muffins, though you can always bake in batches using 1 pan.
 Set aside.

-2. Make the muffins: In a large bowl, toss the flour, poppy seeds, baking soda, baking powder, and salt together.
+2. Make the muffins: In a large bowl, whisk the flour, poppy seeds, baking soda, baking powder, and salt together.
 Set aside.

 Notes

-3. Milk: You can use any milk, dairy or nondairy.
+4. Milk: You can use any milk, dairy or nondairy.
+I recommend avoiding nonfat milk, however.

 sally mckenney headshot purple shirt.